Pricing

 We're not talking about testing AI systems.
 We're talking about using agentic systems to test traditional software, and making sure those systems themselves are testable, traceable, and safe.

-Why Auditability Matters in QA
+Why Auditability Matters in AI-Driven QA

 If a test fails (or worse, if it should have failed and didn't) regulated teams need to answer: